Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Look into a rework of filters with Canvas elements.

 bugs:
-* Agonyremove keyboard not working
+* Doublecheck all Souls to actually work with the new system.
-* no music loop
+* monks are still bugged
-* hovering in inventory while on spire shrine overlaps descriptions
+* Fix the music

 **Low priority nitpicks**